 - Continuous optimization of the energy efficiency of machines

 - Predictive monitoring of energy consumption plans and CO₂ equivalents.

-FORCAM FORCE EDGE – The data basis for your AI system
+FORCE EDGE CONNECT – The data basis for your AI system

-The combination of INCTEC Smart Monitoring and the FORCAM FORCE EDGE solution enables a quick entry into intelligent data analysis.
-Through FORCAM FORCE EDGE, the challenges of data acquisition and quality can be overcome.
+The combination of INCTEC Smart Monitoring and the FORCE EDGE CONNECT solution enables a quick entry into intelligent data analysis.
+The challenges of data acquisition and quality can be overcome through FORCE EDGE CONNECT.
 The solution is based on a modern plug-in architecture that supports the most common machine controls and communication protocols.
 Thus, machines can be easily connected to the system, and machine signals can be acquired.
 The production data model interpreted the required machine signals and converted them into usable information.
 In this way, manufacturing processes can be efficiently digitized.